dashpay/docs/introduction/features.rst

 InstantSend autolocks, which causes masternodes to automatically attempt to lock any transaction with 4 or fewer inputs — which are referred to as “simple” transactions — and removes the additional fee for InstantSend.
+0.14.0.0 then removed the limitation on 4 inputs, so the network will attempt to lock all transactions.
 The current fee schedule for Dash is as follows:

 +----------------------+------------------+-------------------------------------+
 | Transaction type     | Recommended fee  | Per unit                            |